BY: MARC ACTON

 Make noticeable changes.

 Whether you’re trying to attract new clients, develop a new business vertical, or you just want to impress your boss who put you in charge of the project, adding at least a little wow factor will go a long way.
 While some might want to tackle too much in a refresh, others—especially if you’re trying to do too much redesign with too few human resources—will lean towards not changing enough.
 Imagine your potential customers.
 How often do they come to your site?
 Once every couple of months, maybe?
 Now, decide how much you’ll have to change in order for them to notice.
 Maybe it’s just completely redoing your homepage.
-Maybe it’s adding a major interactive section (like we’re doing with our latest website refresh).
+Maybe it’s adding a major interactive section.
 Whatever your splash factor, make sure it’s big enough to make at least a few waves.

 Prioritize substance over style.

 It’s really easy to let your designers take your website and run, especially when they’re some of the best in the business (like ours!).
 Your designers are excited about what they do, or you wouldn’t have hired them in the first place.
 But, it’s also extremely important to balance out your artistic hands with your strategic thinkers.
 Letting your designers run wild is a great way to come up with unique solutions to your problems.
 But, it’s also like hooking your wagon to some wild stallions—they’ll take you places you never knew you could go, but arriving at your ultimate destination often requires discipline and proper steering.
 And, what looks pretty isn’t always what sells.
 Finding the sweet spot is the key.